If you’re looking for shows like Into the Badlands, then look no further than Netflix’s upcoming Wu Assassins.

 Finding a show comparable to Badlands is difficult, if not impossible, but there is a contender in sight: Wu Assassins, which will be another Netflix Original.
-While it’s unlikely the show will premiere in time to tide us over for Badlands’ return, it could help with the summer hiatus, should AMC’s hit martial arts show get picked up for a fourth season.
+It’s due to hit our screens on August 8, 2019.

 Netflix’s official description reads, “The last in a line of Chosen Ones, a wannabe chef teams up with a homicide detective to unravel an ancient mystery and take down supernatural assassins.”